Let's Spend the Night Together: David Bowie version

 Bowie's rendition featured pulsating synthesiser effects.
 The singer added his own words as part of the finale:

 Author Nicholas Pegg describes the recording as "faster and raunchier" than the Stones' performance with "a fresh, futuristic sheen", while NME editors Roy Carr and Charles Shaar Murray considered Bowie to have performed "the unprecedented feat of beating the Stones on one of their own songs", remarking on the track's "polymorphous perversity" and "furious, coked-up drive".
 However, Rolling Stones contemporary review found the Bowie version "campy, butch, brittle and unsatisfying".

-Other releases

 In addition to its appearance on Aladdin Sane, Bowie's version of "Let's Spend the Night Together" was included on the following compilations: